 - SQL Server 2014

 This article has been updated to use the new Azure PowerShell Az module.
 You can still use the AzureRM module, which will continue to receive bug fixes until at least December 2020.
 To learn more about the new Az module and AzureRM compatibility, see Introducing the new Azure PowerShell Az module.
 For Az module installation instructions, see Install Azure PowerShell.

-The SQL IaaS extension will work with a named instance on a SQL Server image if the default instance is uninstalled properly, and if the IaaS extension is reinstalled.
+The SQL Server IaaS extension will work with a named instance on SQL Server if the default instance is uninstalled and the IaaS extension is reinstalled.

-To use a named instance of SQL Server, do the following:
+To use a named instance of SQL Server, follow these steps:

-- Deploy a SQL Server VM from the marketplace.
+- Deploy a SQL Server VM from Azure Marketplace.

-- Uninstall the IaaS extension from within the Azure portal.
+- Uninstall the IaaS extension from the Azure portal.